ashokaditya/ember-d3-influx-pgre/README.md

 # ember-d3-influx-pgre
 Everything is javascript in both apps so a thorough understanding is a must.
 Additionally, there’s considerable amounts of html and css in the client app as it runs on the browser.
 Also best to understand all web technologies and how they solve each specific problem.
+Please check out [DeiC Tech Stack](https://stackshare.io/deic/) on stackshare.io if you wish to see thw entire tech stack of the front-end and server-side apps.

 ## Javascript
 * [Eloquent JavaScript](http://eloquentjavascript.net/index.html) - best book to cover all basic and advanced stuff.
 I recommend doing all the exercises.
 Best to think on how to solve a problem on a abstract level.
 Then write it down as comments, before writing actual code that implements that logic